Volunteer at MDAH

-MDAH volunteers serve in all five divisions of our agency.
+MDAH volunteers serve in all four divisions of our agency.
 They can be found doing important work in the:

 - Administration Division on special projects such as the Museum of Mississippi History and the Mississippi Civil Rights Museum.
 The museums are slated to open for our state’s bicentennial celebration in 2017.

 - Archives and Records Services Division, which boasts one of the premiere state archives libraries in the nation.
 Volunteers assist patrons in the Archives Library and in behind-the-scenes roles.

 - Historic Preservation Division serving at the Mississippi State Capitol as volunteer guides and information desk volunteers.
 Volunteers also provide support to our professional archaeologists, architectural historians, and other preservationists.